skift-org/skift/readme.md

 ## About

+> 🛈 **Note:** skiftOS is currently in the early stages of development and is not yet ready for daily use.
+Please do not use it in production environments.
+Here be dragons! 🐉

 **skiftOS** is a hobby operating system built from scratch for ARM, x86, and RISC-V architectures.
 It is designed to be simple, modern, and modular, featuring a modern C++ core library, reactive UI, and a capability-based microkernel. skiftOS values simplicity, modernity, and modularity, and has several notable features such as multi-architecture support and easy hackability.
 It is free and open-source under the MIT license.

 ![skiftOS Screenshot](doc/screenshots/2023-06-06.png)

 ## Building

+> 🛈 **Note:** If you are having trouble building skiftOS, feel free to ask for help in the [Discord server](http://discord.skiftos.org)

 To build skiftOS, you need to have a modern C/C++ compiler such as clang-16 installed on your computer.
 Additionally, you need to have the following tools installed: `python3`, `llvm`, `clang`, `ninja`, `nasm`, and `qemu`.
 Please refer to the documentation of these tools or use your package manager to install them.